jekyll/jekyll/docs/_posts/2017-10-19-diversity-open-source.markdown

 ## Add a Code of Conduct, and enforce it

-This might seem like one of the easiest steps to do, but it actually requires a lot of dedication to pull through with it.
+This might seem like one of the easiest steps to do, but it actually requires a lot of dedication to pull through with.
 Basically, a Code of Conduct is a document detailing what is and what isn't acceptable behavior in your project.
-A good Code of Conduct also details enforcement procedures, that means, how the person violating the Code of Conduct gets dealt with.
-This is the point at which I've seen a looooot of projects fail at.
+A good Code of Conduct also details enforcement procedures, that means how the person violating the Code of Conduct gets dealt with.
+This is the point at which I've seen a looooot of projects fail.
 It's easy enough to copy-paste a Code of Conduct into your project, but it's just, if not more important to be clear on how to enforce it.
-Inconsistent or worse, nonexistent enforcement is just going to scare off newcomers even more!
+Inconsistent, or worse, nonexistent enforcement is just going to scare off newcomers even more!

 The most widely adopted Code of Conduct is the [Contributor Covenant](https://www.contributor-covenant.org/).
 It's a very good catch-all document, but it is a bit light in the enforcement section, so I'd recommend to flesh it out by yourself, be it by means of adding contact information or expanding the enforcement rules.